joeyism/tampermonkey-scripts/README.md

 # Tampermonkey Scripts
-A collection of useful Tampermonkey scripts
+A collection of useful Greasemonkey/Tampermonkey scripts